Cut to the chase

 If you have dry clean-only laundry, here’s a great laundry hack-save these items for one load to take to the dry cleaners in bulk!

 Busy moms have enough on their plates.
-One of the best laundry hacks I can give you is more about “time blocking.”
+One of the best laundry hacks for busy moms is this – time blocking.

 I schedule laundry according to a tight schedule each week.
 Also, I make sure I have at least an hour set aside for washing, drying, and folding each load every week.